julienchurch/StaticGallery/README.md

     beyond this width will be ignored.
 Defaults to `1200px`.

   **$class**
     The class you have set your gallery items to.
-Defaults to `.gallery-item`
+Defaults to `.gallery__gallery-item`

 ##Example use